1yndonn3u/ssdb/README.md

-# SSDB-Evolution - A fast NoSQL database for storing big list of data derived from SSDB(https://github.com/ideawu/ssdb)
+# SSDB-Evolution - A fast NoSQL database, derived from SSDB(https://github.com/ideawu/ssdb), for storing big list of data

 Compare with SSDB, SSDB-Evolution has an more comprehensive and better support for redis commands.